Some key features include:

 is identical to the input stage in an earlier comb generator project.

-In-band phase noise is about -65 dBc/Hz, or approximately 15 dB better than the composite (AM+PM) noise measurement made with PN.EXE above.
+In-band phase noise is about -65 dBc/Hz, or approximately 15 dB better than composite noise (AM+PM) measurements made

 April 9, 2009 Evert Verduin sends along some photos of his 10 GHz synthesizer based on the PIC 12F629: